CodeWizarz/python-data-structures/README.md

 # Python Data Structures

-Welcome to the Python Data Structures repository!
 This repository is designed to help you learn and teach Python, focusing on fundamental data structures.

 ## Contents